AdoRolzo/UnrealEngineNotes/UnrealEngineNotes/Profiling/Profiling notes.md

 	- `viewmode CollisionVisibility` - useful for checking which Actors are blocking *Visibility*
 	- `viewmode LODColoration` - shows which LOD is being used now
 	- `viewmode hlodcoloration` - displays the Hierarchial LOD Cluster index of a primitive
+- `abtest` - awesome if we want to test and measure performance differences between two console variables values and see witch value is faster or preetier etc.
+	- i.e. `abtest r.nanite.MaxPixelsPerEdge 1 4`
+	- to make it stop - `abtest stop`
+- `stat`
+	- `stat detailed` - calls `stat fps`, `stat unit`, `stat unitgraph`
+	- `stat uobjects`
+	- `stat scenerendering`
+	- `stat game`
+	- `stat drawcount`
+	- `stat gpu`
+	- `stat anim`
+	- `stat dumphitches` - dumps slow frames to log with callstack of the problematic functions
+	- `stat slow -ms=1.0 -maxdepth=6` - creates a hierarchy of slow functions in the frame.
+We can specify what we consider slow and how deep should the hierarchy go

 # CPU